redpanda-data/connect/docs/processors/README.md

 will be the last part of the message, if part = -2 then the part before the last element will be selected, and so on.

-Sometimes a processor acts across an entire batch, when instead we'd like to perform them on individual messages of a batch.
+Some processors such as `filter` and `dedupe` act across an entire batch, when instead we'd like to perform them on individual messages of a batch.
 In this case the [`process_batch`](#process_batch) processor can be used.

 ### Contents